delaneymethod/scheduler/README.md

 If you are running Windows, please refer to the Hot Module Replacement (HMR) Development steps.

-## DEVELOPMENT
+## DEVELOPMENT - DOCKER FOR MAC

-This section assumes you already have Docker setup and running locally.
+This section assumes you already have Docker for Mac setup and running locally.
+If you are not using Docker for Mac or you are running Windows, jump to the "Development - Non Docker / Windows" section below.

-It also assumes that you know the differences between running locally and on a remote Digital Ocean droplet with Docker installed.
+This section also assumes that you know the differences between running locally and on a remote Digital Ocean droplet with Docker installed.

 Check the currently active set of `DOCKER_` variables, just do: